njgeorge000158/Bank-and-Election-Analyses-in-Python/README.md

 - **Winner by popular vote:** Diana DeGette

-DeGette's victory was decisive, capturing nearly three-quarters of all votes cast — more than three times the share of her nearest competitor.
-The margin leaves no ambiguity in the outcome.
+Essentially, DeGette's victory was decisive capturing nearly three-quarters of all votes cast, more than three times the share of her nearest competitor, leaving no ambiguity in the outcome.

 **Versatility and Extensibility**

 Both scripts are designed with flexibility in mind.
 PyBank can process profit and loss records from any company or time period, provided the data follows the same CSV structure.
-PyPoll is equally adaptable: it can handle elections with any number of candidates, including write-in entries, and is equipped to identify and announce tied outcomes — making it a practical tool for a range of real-world electoral scenarios.
+PyPoll is equally adaptable: it can handle elections with any number of candidates, including write-in entries, and is equipped to identify and announce tied outcomes, making it a practical tool for a range of real-world electoral scenarios.

 ----

 ## Copyright

-Nicholas J. George © 2023.
+Nicholas J. George © 2026.
 All Rights Reserved.